 As mentioned, I got married in 2005 to an awesome girl that I met at the beach through an old surfing buddy.
 Over the last 8 years we have traveled to many countries and made many great memories.
 In 2007 we decided to settle down a bit by buying a house and getting a dog.
 In July 2008 we had a baby boy named Gavin and in March 2011 we had triplet girls named Ashley, Brianna, and Caitlin.

 In my spare time, which is hard to come by these days, I work on various side projects.
 Over the years I have started many web sites for myself or family, many of which are long gone (the sites, not family), but a few remain.
 The two significant mentions are rswarrior.com and digitaldjpool.com.
-When I am not working I have had a few hobbies.
-I used to enjoy motorycles, surfing, and skiing (water and snow), but now I change diapers and feed babies.
+When I am not working I have a few hobbies.
+I mainly enjoy biking, surfing, and skiing (water and snow).